kipply/blog/blog/content/endorsed/transformer_inference_arithmetic.md

     - Different transformers have fairly different ways of giving position-data, which is why I wanted to consider it separately.
 But loosely, an addition across a token embedding matrix should be \\(d_{model}\\), though some other minor operations also happen so I'll approximate to \\(6 \cdot d_{model}\\)
     - Flop count: \\(6 \cdot d_{model}\\)

-> todo: add layer norm
+> todo: add layer norm, logits calculation at the end

 Adding up all the flops!